Dustin21/Aritzia/Week1_Intro/README.md

 A dataframe, much like a list for vectors, can contain data of different types in each of it's columns.
 The data.frame is your friend, as most data you analyse will contain a combination of numeric, integer, categorical, and string variables - a data.frame is precisely made for this.

+* R's data.frames can handle data of any type
+* When R reads data in, it uses data.frames so that you're data stays in a comfortable format
+* numbers stay numeric, factors stay as factors, etc.

 Data.frame: